sjhallo07/Crozz-Coin-/docs/README.md

 ---

+### 4.1 Legal agreements & governance

+1. **Developer service agreement (Marcos Mora)**
+   - Marcos Mora is the principal builder of the Crozz ecosystem.
+He retains all intellectual-property rights to the codebase, smart contracts, infrastructure definitions, dashboards, and automation scripts until he receives full payment for services rendered **and** submits a transfer invoice to IBM confirming assignment.
+   - Until that notification is accepted, Marcos Mora grants Carlo Hung and IBM a non-exclusive license to operate the platform but carries **zero liability** for any losses, rug pulls, market crashes, misuse of CROZZ tokens, or business decisions made by ecosystem participants.
+   - Any maintenance, upgrades, smart-contract edits, or production configuration changes authored by Marcos Mora must be explicitly authorized in writing by Carlo Hung before execution.

+2. **Owner protections (Carlo Hung)**
+   - Carlo Hung is the sole owner and ultimate authority over the Crozz Coin ecosystem.
+He holds 100% of governance rights, treasury decisions, feature approvals, and access grants/revocations.
+   - No third party (including developers, admins, or IBM staff) may override Carlo Hung’s directives.
+All operational permissions flow from him and can be rescinded at any time.

+3. **User & holder agreement**
+   - Every user/holder must accept the ecosystem terms which state that Carlo Hung’s policies are final.
+Participation requires acknowledging that permissions, token utilities, or access can be granted or withdrawn solely by Carlo Hung.
+   - Users agree that they assume full responsibility for financial risk, trading outcomes, or smart-contract interactions and that neither Carlo Hung nor Marcos Mora acts as custodian of assets.

+> 📌 Keep the signed agreements (developer contract, owner declaration, user ToS) inside `docs/legal/` and reference them during IBM compliance reviews.

+---

 ## 5. Dashboard & automation highlights

 - **Market intelligence**: Code Engine job fetches CoinMarketCap Top-10, SUI price, and Crozz price, caches in Cloudant, and pushes updates via Event Streams to the React dashboard.